Anigozanthos manglesii: Cultivation

 In temperate regions this plant is either grown under glass or outdoors with the winter protection of a mulch.
 The species germinates readily from seed.
 As plants generally deteriorate after the second season, they are best treated as biennial.
 Watering should be withheld during the dormant period.
 They are susceptible to fungal ink spot disease and the leaves are attractive to snails.
 They are often used as cut flowers, due to their unique appearance and lasting qualities.

 This plant has gained the Royal Horticultural Society's Award of Garden Merit.

 Symbolic and artistic references

-In November 1960, Anigozanthos manglesii was adopted as the floral emblem of Western Australia in a proclamation made by then Premier of Western Australia David Brand.
+In November 1960, Anigozanthos manglesii was adopted as the floral emblem of Western Australia in a proclamation made by the premier of Western Australia David Brand.

-It also appears on the armorial bearings of that state, framing the crown in the Coat of arms.
+It also appears on the armorial bearings of that state, framing the crown in the coat of arms.
 This is given to denote the sovereignty and independence of Western Australia.
 The blazon reads:

-And for Crest: On a Wreath Or and Sable The Royal Crown between two Kangaroo Paw (Anigosanthos [sic] Manglesii) flowers slipped proper.